mraible/jhipster-sb-2.7/README.md

 ```

 UI end-to-end tests are powered by [Cypress][].
 They're located in [src/test/javascript/cypress](src/test/javascript/cypress)
-and can be run by starting Spring Boot in one terminal (`./mvnw spring-boot:run`) and running the tests (`npm run e2e`) in a second one.
+and can be run by starting Spring Boot in one terminal (`./gradlew bootRun`) and running the tests (`npm run e2e`) in a second one.

 #### Lighthouse audits

 You can execute automated [lighthouse audits][https://developers.google.com/web/tools/lighthouse/] with [cypress audits][https://github.com/mfrachet/cypress-audit] by running `npm run e2e:cypress:audits`.
 You should only run the audits when your application is packaged with the production profile.
-The lighthouse report is created in `target/cypress/lhreport.html`
+The lighthouse report is created in `build/cypress/lhreport.html`

 ### Other tests